neflem27/Personal_Projects/README.md

 This is a collection of my work.

-Used softwares: R Studio, Tableau, and Excel.
+Used software: R Studio and SQL.